-DevSecOps is a continuation of the DevOps concept; it enforces the idea that every employee and team is responsible for security, and that decisions need to be reached efficiently and put into action without sacrificing security.
-Getting new code out to production faster is a goal that often drives new business, however in today's world, that goal needs to be balanced with addressing security.
+Expanding on that definition, DevSecOps is a continuation of the DevOps concept; it enforces the idea that every employee and team is responsible for security, and that decisions need to be reached efficiently and put into action without sacrificing security.
+Getting new code out to production faster is a goal that often drives new business—however, in today's world, that goal needs to be balanced with addressing security.

-DevOps, in turn, is a set of methodologies (people, process, and tools) that enable teams to ship better code—faster.
+DevOps s a set of methodologies (people, process, and tools) that enable teams to ship better code, faster.
 It enables cross-team collaboration that is designed to support the automation of software delivery and decrease the cost of deployment.
 The DevOps movement has established a culture of collaboration and an agile relationship that unites the Development, Quality Engineering, and Operations teams with a set of processes that fosters high-levels of communication and collaboration.

 Web applications have become a primary target for attackers for multiple reasons: